Purpose

 All University of Florida rules and regulations regarding conduct apply in the electronic environment.
 Please refer to the UF Acceptable Use Policy for more information.

-• If someone asks you to stop sending them email, then stop sending it.
-If the person files a complaint, your actions can be considered harassment.
+- If someone asks you to stop sending them email, then stop sending it.
+If the person files a complaint, your actions may be considered harassment.

-• If you feel you are being harassed, your departmental contact can help you file a complaint.
+- If you feel you are being harassed, your departmental contact may help you file a complaint.

 Do no harm, even as a joke.